It all moves so fast, doesn’t it?

 Essentially, this means that marketing content is to take a backseat to content by friends and family – an earlier Facebook value that it’s trying to return to.

 So what can marketers do?

 Start harnessing the power of Facebook Stories.
 This format provides a way for you to bypass the News Feed and reach your target audience organically.
-Remember, sharing to Stories is expected to surpass sharing through feeds sometime in 2019.
+Remember, sharing to Stories was expected to surpass sharing through feeds sometime in 2019 (and it probably did).

 Plus, your Stories will be featured above user’s News Feeds.

 But that’s not all.

 Plus, because Facebook Stories disappear after 24 hours, they possess an urgency that most forms of social sharing don’t.

 There’s nothing like a little FOMO to catch people’s attention.

 And as Gary Vaynerchuk explains, “It’s not how many followers you have, it’s how many care.
 It’s not width, it’s depth.
 It’s not how many impressions you get, it’s how much attention you get.”